HANNAH’S PROMISE INTERNATIONAL AID

 children and their needs below.

-In the background of the photo of Huong and her assistants with the children, I included a photo of
+In the background of the photo of me and my assistants with the children, I included a photo of

 the elementary school some of these children are attending.
 It